-SCI337 Microbiology - 3 credits
+SCI 337 Microbiology - 3 credits

-This intensive 4-credit, lab-based course focuses on the principles of medical microbiology and is designed to familiarize the student with the biology, ecology, and behaviors of microbes and viruses in human health, medicine, and biotechnology.
+This course focuses on the principles of medical microbiology and is designed to familiarize the student with the biology, ecology, and behaviors of microbes and viruses in human health, medicine, and biotechnology.
 This course is designed for premed biology concentrators, nursing students, and students looking to receive comprehensive training in medical microbiology.
-Enrollment is limited due to the limitations of the lab size.
 Topics include the general principles of microbial growth; the evolution and classification of microbes and viruses; the natural ecology of microorganisms; pathogenesis, diagnosis, and treatment, and the use of microorganisms in biotechnology and medicine.
-Additional laboratory work will support and illustrate lecture material throughout the term.

-SCI337L Microbiology Lab - 1 credit
+SCI 337L Microbiology Lab - 1 credit

-This one credit laboratory is the counterpart to SCl337.
+This one credit laboratory is the counterpart to SCI337.
 Microbiology.
 This lab focuses on the principles of microbiology and is designed to familiarize the student with the biology, ecology, behaviors, and the use of microbes and viruses in human health, medicine, biotechnology, and in nature.